BoredHackerBlog/remotebrowserrunner/README.md

 - container can access other containers - threat actor can access worker, redis, app, other containers if they know how to
 - There is copy & paste for text but no file upload/download.
 - There isn't much logging but it can be turned on by modifying Caddyfile and Gunicorn command.
 The logs can be collected from file or docker output.
-- Probably let trusted users access this
+- Probably let trusted users access this. due to the way infrastructure is setup by default, it is possible to do some attacks.